Special Offer: Easy Sous Vide Demi Promo Package. Shop Now!

 Cocoa Rubbed Sous Vide Pork Loin

 Pork, much like chicken, is good at many different temperatures and people usually feel strongly about which one it should be cooked at.
-I prefer mine cooked at 135°F / 57.5°C or sometimes 141°F / 60.5°C, leaving the middle a rosy pink which is very moist and tender.
-Some people prefer it even more done though so find the temperature you like for pork and stick with it.
+I prefer mine cooked at 140°F (60°C), leaving the middle a rosy pink which is very moist and tender.
+However people enjoy it anywhere between 135°F to 149°F (57.8°C to 65°C).
+So find the temperature you like for pork and stick with it.

 I decided to serve the cocoa rubbed sous vide pork loin with a very light cucumber salad and grilled cherry tomatoes.
 The cucumber salad is fast to put together and the key is a very fresh cucumber.
 You thinly slice the cucumber, then drizzle it with olive oil and a light vinegar (I used raspberry champagne but white wine vinegar works as well).
 Finish it with salt and pepper and some basil on top and you're all done.
 The crispness of the cucumber and the bite of the vinegar helped to complement the texture and flavor of the pork loin.